Are you a recruiter?

 The central location of the city means its economy has grown from strength to strength.
 Companies that have their principal offices or significant sites in and around Leicester include Brantano Footwear, Dunelm Mill, Next, Shoe Zone, KPMG, HSBC, Santander, Hastings Direct, British Gas, BT, Topps Tiles and DHL.
 The city has historically had a strong connection with the production of textiles, clothing and shoes, but these days, engineering seems to have taken their place.
 Notable Leicester engineering companies include Jones & Shipman, Richards Engineering, Transmon Engineering and Trelleborg.
 The Golden Mile is home to a wealth of authentic Indian restaurants, sari shops and jewellers (hence its name), while Walker’s crisps have their origins in the city’s Oxford Street.

 There are a number of comprehensive and independent schools in Leicester, along with three sixth form colleges.
 It is also home to two universities – the University of Leicester and De Montfort University, which opened in 1969 as Leicester Polytechnic and achieved university status in 1992.

-The majority of house sales in Leicester during the last year were semi-detached properties, selling for an average of £199,056, which is a little less than the overall average price of £210,544.
+The overall average property price for Leicester is £214,843.
 Leicester City Football Club and Leicester Tigers Rugby Union Club both reside in the city, but perhaps its most famous resident is Adrian Mole, whose fictional diaries are set in Leicester, where his creator, Sue Townsend, lived until her death in April 2014.